V. Shantaram: Personal life

 In 1921, aged 20, he married 12-year-old Vimalabai in a match arranged by their families.
 They had four children: son Prabhat Kumar (whom Shantaram named after his movie company) and daughters Saroj, Madhura and Charusheela.
 Saroj, the eldest daughter, is married to Soli Engineer, a Parsi, and they run the Grand Hotel in Mumbai and the Valley View Grand Resort at Panhala near Kolhapur, built on Shantaram's farmhouse, which was inherited by Saroj.
 Shantaram's second daughter, author Madhura, is the wife of Pandit Jasraj and mother of music director Shaarang Dev Pandit and of TV personality Durga Jasraj.
 Shantaram's third daughter, Charusheela, is the mother of former film actor Siddharth Ray.

 In 1941, Shantaram married actress Jayashree (née Kamulkar), with whom he had worked in several films, including Shakuntala (1942).
 He had three children with Jayashree: a son, the Marathi film director and producer Kiran Shantaram, and two daughters, the actress Rajshree and Tejashree.
 The couple divorced in 1956.

 In 1956, just before the law was changed to prohibit polygamy for Hindus, Shantaram married another of his leading ladies, the actress Sandhya (née Vijaya Deshmukh), who had starred in his films Amar Bhoopali and Parchaiyan and would go on to star in many of his future films like Do Aankhen Barah Haath, Jhanak Jhanak Payal Baaje, Navrang, Jal Bin Machhli Nritya Bin Bijli and Sehra.
 They did not have any children together.

 Death

 Shantaram died on 30 October 1990 in Mumbai.
 He was survived by his three wives and seven children.

 Vimalabai died in 2008 after being bedridden for four years.
 Jayashree died peacefully in her sleep in 2003.
 Sandhya (Vijaya Deshmukh) died in 2025.

-V. Shantaram worked in railway workshop Hubballi, Karnataka State

-V. Shantaram's family moved from Kolhapur to Hubbbali also known as Hubli in Dharwar district, Bombay state Now Karnataka in 1917 facing a tough time financially.
-Shantaram, then a teenager joined the railway workshop at Hubballi as a fitter for a salary of 8 annas (50 paise) per day.
-Impressed by his hard work his salary was raised to 12 annas per day.

-In the evenings he worked as a door keeper at NEW Deccan Cinema Theatre at Hubballi.
-Although he was not paid for this job, he was allowed to watch all movies screened for free.
-There he watched movies of Dadasaheb Phalke, father of Indian Cinema, and developed a passion for the movies.
-He learnt photography and sign board painting in Hubballi.
-He later said that the first time he touched a camera, he instantly connected to it.